 “Some of us underestimate all our teens have to deal with today.
 This new gratitude journal may not be the answer to all your teens’ problems, but it can certainly be part of the solution as the learn to look at life through a different lens.” -Sami Cone, YouTuber, TV Show Host, Author, http://RaisingUncommonKids.com

-It is my hope that whoever you are, whatever is going on in your life, you can enjoy and benefit from this journal.
+It is my hope that whoever you are, whatever is going on in your life, you will benefit from this journal.
 I hope it helps you to developing a long-lasting, meaningful gratitude practice.

-Do you think your teen would benefit from cultivating greater awareness of their surroundings and gratitude for themselves, others, and their life at large?
+Do you think your teen would benefit from cultivating greater awareness of their surroundings?
+Would you like them to learn to have gratitude for themselves, others, and their life at large?

 My Other Books: